Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 Review the problem

-Start the workshop with the service manager or product owner reminding the team about:
+Start the workshop with the service owner or product owner reminding the team about:

 - the outcomes the team is trying to achieve - both for users and the organisation